A Perfect Day Trip to Reims, the Capital of France’s Champagne Region

 She commissioned artists to create sculptures that overlook the wine aging process.

-And I’m really not sure what’s going on with these rats sketched on the walls!
+And I’m not sure what’s going on with these rats sketched on the walls!

 While they startled us at first, it became a game to find these anatomically detailed little guys all over the walls of the place.

 Today’s keepers of Maison Pommery continue in this tradition, creating a mini Modern-Art museum where visitors wind through the cellars learning about champagne.

 The museum idea makes sense since Madame Pommery was an expert marketer.
-We joked that she was probably the first to use the ubiquitous concept of walking through the gift shop in order to exit a museum!
+We joked that she was probably the first to use the ubiquitous concept of walking through the gift shop to exit a museum!

 Something a bit more documented is that Madame Pommery was one of the first large-scale business owners in France to create retirement and health plans for her employees.